Addiction vs. Dependence: Understanding the Difference

 Psychological Aspects of Addiction

 There’s a good reason addiction feels so out of your control.
-Addictive substances change the way your brain works.6 They flood your brain with dopamine, a feel-good chemical that activates your reward system.
-Over time, substances change the way your brain produces dopamine.7 Drug use might become the only thing that gives you a sense of reward.
-The National Institute on Drug Abuse explains:
+Addictive substances can cause significant changes in the brain, affecting reward pathways, decision-making, and impulse control.
+They flood your brain with dopamine, a feel-good chemical that activates your reward system.
+Over time, these changes can make it harder to stop using substances, even when doing so leads to negative consequences.6,7 The National Institute on Drug Abuse explains:

 Physiological Aspects of Dependence

-Like your brain, your body can quickly get used to any drugs8 you take.
-If you use a drug often, you’ll need higher doses to feel the same effects.
+Like your brain, your body can quickly get used to any drugs you take.8 If you use a drug often, you’ll need higher doses to feel the same effects.
 This is called tolerance.
 You can develop a tolerance to some drugs very quickly.
-For example, it takes just 2-3 doses of opioids9 for some people to develop a tolerance.
+For example, it takes just 2-3 doses of opioids for some people to develop a tolerance.9

 Once you have a tolerance, you might start taking higher doses to get the same effect.
 You might also become physically dependent on the drug, and feel withdrawal symptoms if you try to quit.
 Many people keep using drugs to avoid those withdrawal symptoms.
 If this pattern continues, it might lead to addiction.